4ALLPORTAL/helm-charts/charts/base-cluster/README.md

 ### To 39.0.2

 You can now add extra configurations for Trivy, allowing for more efficient resource usage and schedulable pods.

-### To 40.0.0

-Removed old DeadMansSwitch implementation and added WebhookUrl for Watchdog to fire at heartbeat service